Firespindash/apache-server-control-app/README.md

 It is strongly recommended to have some previous knowledge about the _Apache_ Server before using this program. \
 If you get any error, the mini in-app terminal will not be able to show what is happening, because it is a dumb one, to see better what is going on and to be able to see the logs from other programs, run in terminal by typing `apache-server-control`. \
 Different parts of this project have different version numbers, but the overall version is 1.3, what is written inside the **apache-server-control.desktop** file. \
-It has support for _systemd_ and _OpenRC_ init systems, and for _sudo_ and _doas_ privilige scalators.
+It has support for _systemd_ and _OpenRC_ init systems, and for _sudo_ and _doas_ privilege scalators.
 On the graphical mode, _pkexec_ is used for privilege scalations, which depends on a _polkit_ agent.